phidatahq/phidata/README.md

 ## 👩‍💻 Quickstart: Build a LLM App 🧑‍💻

-Let's build an **LLM App** with GPT-4 using PgVector for Knowledge Base and Storage.
+Let's build a **LLM App** with GPT-4 using PgVector for Knowledge Base and Storage.
 We'll serve the app using Streamlit and FastApi, running locally on Docker.

 > Install <a href="https://docs.docker.com/desktop/install/mac-install/" target="_blank">docker desktop</a> before moving ahead